MademDevs/Homium/README.md

 - Import Recipes sent by another person via text message (BETA)

 ## Notes
-Homium was developed in context of a Study-Project at the [University of Applied Sciences Hof](https://www.hof-university.de/).
-Homium is only available in german language at the moment.
+Homium was developed in context of a Study-Project at the [University of Applied Sciences Hof](https://www.hof-university.de/) and is available in german language only at the moment.

 ## Download
 ![Logo of Homium](https://play-lh.googleusercontent.com/znWdrHL5LpMcy-NwwbhQsnDeuK5FxJLl1J17atxnOzXa-hN6vGcZATeLH7jAPnwjzA=s180)